-Research undertaken within the School of Nursing has an overall rubric of ‘Advancing Nursing Science’.
+Research undertaken within the School of Nursing and Midwifery has an overall rubric of ‘Advancing Nursing Science’.
 We undertake cutting edge research that matters to health and social care users and practitioners in two main areas: Risk Abuse and Violence (RAV) and Supportive, Palliative and End of Life (SPEL).
 We are also very active in supporting clinical academic careers for nurses, midwives and allied health professionals.

 We are proud to be members of strong research networks, working collaboratively with a number of international research institutions, including the Universities of Bergen, Chicago Illinois, Hong Kong, La Trobe, Melbourne, Michigan, Ottawa, Tampere and others.

 We welcome research students and collaborators aligned to our research programmes.

 Risk, Abuse and Violence (RAV) Research

 - Abuse and violence occurs in many forms and is an issue that affects many individuals across the life-course.
 These negative impacts are serious and long-term.
 In this research programme we undertake numerous projects that address violence and abuse, many of them focus explicitly on child protection.
 The issue of domestic violence is also a strong theme in this programme, with a developing theme of inpatient violence.